 Consequently, transparency lacks into the short-term financial standing of the company.
 And therefore, financial planning and long-term strategic goals become a complex process.

 Abandoning manual CapEx approvals and digitally transforming them makes budget approvals seem like a breeze.
 With higher visibility, business process automation assists in greater control.
 Particularly over capital spending and budgeting.
-You can easily track and manage budgets that align with financial plans.
+You can easily track and manage budget approvals.
+That way you can ensure budgets align with financial plans.
 And that is without being bombarded with unanticipated expenses.
 And, or emails with queries.

 A digital workflow increases productivity and profitability

 Automation increases the pace of routing requests and approvals.
 Overall, it gets the job done fast and efficiently.
 Many potential issues can arise throughout capital expenditure approvals when using spreadsheets and emails.
-Consequently, the process pauses at many stages.
+Consequently, the process of CapEx approvals pause at many stages.
 Manual errors in the life cycle of any process drive down productivity.